 About compact calls

+Now an incoming call appears as a banner-style notification at the top of the screen.
 You can accept or decline a call, as well as dismiss the banner or switch to the good ol’ fullscreen interface to access extended calling features.
-When your iPhone or iPad is locked, however, incoming calls use the standard fullscreen interface.
+However, when your iPhone or iPad is locked, incoming calls use the standard fullscreen interface.

 - Cellular phone calls

 - Third-party VoIP calls